educifuentes/kindle-highlights-processor/alchemist_notes.md

-Notes from The Alchemist – Paulo Coelho
+The Alchemist – Paulo Coelho

 ## Foreword
   - People continue to ask me if I knew The Alchemist would be such a huge success.
 The answer is no. I had no idea.
 How could I?
 When I sat down to write The Alchemist, all I knew is that I wanted to write about my soul.
 I wanted to write about my quest to find my treasure.